-Geisha (or geiko in Kyoto dialect) are professional entertainers who attend guests during meals, banquets and other occasions.
+Geisha (or geiko) are professional entertainers who attend guests during meals, banquets and other occasions.
 They are trained in various traditional Japanese arts, such as dance and music, as well as in the art of communication.
 Their role is to make guests feel at ease with conversation, drinking games and dance performances.

 Where does the geisha culture survive?

 Geisha can be found in several cities across Japan, including Tokyo and Kanazawa, but the former capital of Kyoto remains the best and most prestigious place to experience geisha, who are known there as geiko.
 Five major geiko districts (hanamachi) remain in Kyoto.
 Four of them, Gion Kobu, Gion Higashi, Miyagawacho and Pontocho, are located in or around the Gion district in central Kyoto, while the fifth, Kamishichiken, is located near Kitano Tenmangu Shrine.